syncfusion-content/wpf-docs/wpf/SfKanban/Column.md

 ## Enable/Disable Drag & Drop

-You can enable and disable the drag and drop operation of the cards for particular column using [`KanbanColumn.AllowDrag`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfKanban.WPF~Syncfusion.UI.Xaml.Kanban.KanbanColumn~AllowDrag.html) property.
+You can enable or disable the drag-and-drop operation of the cards for a particular column using the [`KanbanColumn.AllowDrag`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfKanban.WPF~Syncfusion.UI.Xaml.Kanban.KanbanColumn~AllowDrag.html) property.

 {% tabs %}